michaelaliotti/michaelaliotti.github.io/_posts/2020-03-23-what-it-means-to-lead.md

----
-title: What it means to lead
+# What it means to lead
----

 It means you are a servant.